Companies and Groups of Companies: Groups of compaanies: The degrouping charge: mergers: handling

 - enclosed with any application for statutory clearance made to HMRC’s Clearance & Counteraction Team in connection with the same transactions,

-- sent to the group’s Customer Relationship Manager, where appointed, or
+- sent to the group’s Customer Compliance Manager, where appointed, or

 - sent to the non-statutory clearance team in Southend.